mfreiga/dynamic-analysis-priority-scheduling/README.md

 ### Hints

 1. Use AddressSanitzers to find an fix the bugs.
-2. Start with fixing **both bugs in minheap.c first** and after that, the rest which are in scheduler.c.
-3. In total there are 7 bugs that we want you to identify and fix.
+2. In total there are 7 bugs that we want you to identify and fix.
-4. Do not add “additional” bugs that can not be found by Asan.
+3. Do not add “additional” bugs that can not be found by Asan.
 This might lead to tests failing.
-5. Do not remove or change any print statements.
+4. Do not remove or change any print statements.

 ## Compile